Administrative Staff

-Wilhelmina Gottschalk: Director, Alvin Browdy Religious School
+Wilhelmina Gottschalk, Director, Alvin Browdy Religious School

 wgottschalk@ohrkodesh.org

 Wilhelmina Gottschalk has directed the Alvin Browdy Religious School since spring 2021.
 Previously, she served as the interim director of ABRS on two separate occasions, and collaborated with Cantor Labovitz to create curriculum and support teachers back when the school had under 30 students.
-Now that ABRS has nearly 100 students K-7, Wilhelmina is eager to help create community among the school families, in addition to providing engaging learning experiences.
-Wilhelmina has an MA in Jewish Education from the Davidson School of the Jewish Theological Seminary in New York.
+Now that ABRS has 100 students K-7, Wilhelmina is eager to help create community among the school families, in addition to providing engaging learning experiences.
+Wilhelmina has an M.A. in Jewish Education from the Davidson School of the Jewish Theological Seminary in New York.
 She loves helping teachers and students create classroom experiences that support the strengths and interests of everyone in the space.

-Melanie Winick, Administrative Assistant for Education
+Melanie Winick, Administrative Assistant

 Sundays